Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-14.md

   printAll() // A B C // in order
   ```
 ### Event Listener
 * We will create a button in html and attach event to it.
+Event listners are also stored somewhere else and and when event happens it is bring into the call stack for execution.
   ```js
   // index.html
     <button id="clickMe">Click Me!</button>